Banate, Iloilo

-The town is primarily a fishing and agricultural municipality, with large areas planted with rice, sugarcane, vegetables, beans, coconut and bananas.
-Banate is well known for Kasag (crabs), krill or shimp paste called ginamos, and the fresh fish, which local entrepreneurs take to and sell in the capital of the province, in many of the non-coastal towns, and even in Manila.
+The town's economy is primarily based on fishing and agriculture, with extensive areas devoted to rice, sugarcane, vegetables, beans, coconut and bananas.
+Banate is well known for Kasag (crabs), krill or shimp paste called ginamos, and the fresh fish, which local entrepreneurs distribute not only to the provincial capital and nearby inland towns but also as far as Manila.